pinglainstitute/pinglainstitute.github.io/_pages/home.md

 #### Funding and Donations

 Any organisation will need funding to fulfil its aims and goals.
-We are humbly requesting donations from members and the general public to our bank account.
+We are humbly requesting donations from members and the general public to our bank account with the following details.

+* Account Name:
+* Bank: Westpac Banking Corporation:
+* Address: Bondi Junction, Sydney, Australia
+* Account Number:
+* BSB:

 We would like to know how you would like us to spend your donation and you can give that as a statement narration, i.e. i.
 Hindu Studies, ii.
 Artificial Intelligence, iii.
 Pingla activity

 #### Contact